 Some fats and oils make your PCOS symptoms worse while others improve them.
 In excess, supermarket vegetables oils such as corn oil or man-made fats such as "trans-fats" can cause cells to not function properly.
 Saturated fats found in fatty meats and some dairy products are also undesirable.

-Better choices include virgin olive oil, flax oil, cod liver oil, and fish oil.
+Better choices include virgin olive oil, flax oil, cod liver oil, coconut oil, and fish oil.

 One of the most important things you can do is to eat more whole vegetables.
 Try to have at least five vegetable servings a day.
 Eating a significant quantity and variety of fresh, whole vegetables is a cornerstone of self-help therapy for the many health problems associated with polycystic ovary syndrome.